Turning the U.S. Hydrogen Field of Dreams Into Reality (Utility Dive)

 Hydrogen 101

 Hydrogen is the smallest atom in the universe.
-Yet, this tiny molecule has enormous potential to unlock some of our most significant energy challenges – electricity grid resilience, energy storage and industrial decarbonization.
+Yet, this tiny molecule has enormous potential to unlock some of our most significant energy challenges – electricity grid resilience, energy storage and clean manufacturing.
 Hydrogen, in its natural state, is really two hydrogen atoms linked together, and in that link is where energy is stored.
-Like an electron flowing through a transmission line, hydrogen holds energy that moves between the electricity, transportation and industrial sectors.
+Like an electron flowing through a transmission line, hydrogen holds energy that moves between the electricity, transportation and manufacturing sectors.
 Watch a video that further explains how hydrogen functions here.

 Hydrogen is used widely today as a chemical in agriculture, chemical production and oil refining.
 The United States produces around 10 million metric tons of hydrogen, enough to power 2.4 million transcontinental flights for a Boeing 747.
 By 2050, hydrogen has the potential to decrease 7 Gt of global CO2 emissions each year.
 However, only a fraction of U.S. hydrogen production today is considered low-emissions.